GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/03_api_reduction.rst

 :mod:`glob` will be used to return a :class:`list` with the input file names.

 .. todo @bquint: the gempy auto-api is not being generated anywhere.
-.. todo:: @bquint the gempy auto-api is not being generated anywhere.
 Find a
     place for it.